NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:(b)

-Lead is a significant constituent of lead-acid battery utilized widely in vehicle batteries.
-The release of lead from battery fabricating processing plants can bring down the pH of river water.
+Lead is a significant constituent of lead-acid batteries, which are widely used in vehicle batteries.
+The release of lead from battery fabrication processing plants can bring down the pH of river water.

 Soap is a combination of a weak acid and a strong base, which results in a salt that is basic on the pH scale.
 It does not lower the pH of river water.

-Similarly, Plastic cup manufacturing factory and Alcohol distillery does not lower the pH of river water
+Similarly, Plastic cup manufacturing factories and Alcohol distilleries do not lower the pH of river water

 Question:6